rabrooks/r13-team-388/README.md

 we're going to have some free time or we find ourselves with free time now.

 What do we do?
 Do we read entire newspapers and collate event chronologies in our minds?
-Visit several web sites and local forums that are persuitant to your many and varied interests looking for what to do that might match up with your schedule.
+Visit several web sites and local forums which are pursuant to your many and varied interests looking for what to do that might match up with your schedule.